SQL Server Performance Tuning

 A nonclustered index has fewer columns than the clustered index.
 It contains only a subset of columns.

 When a query uses it for a seek, it will quickly find the row(s) desired.
+However, a key lookup may be necessary against the clustered index.

 A key lookup occurs when SQL Server uses a nonclustered index to satisfy the query’s predicates, but it doesn’t contain all the information needed to cover it.